Alfresco/alfresco-ng2-components/docs/content-services/search-filter.component.md

 See the individual search widget pages for full details of their usage and settings.

+You can also implement your own custom search widgets.
+See the [`SearchWidget`](../../lib/content-services/search/search-widget.interface.ts) interface page for full details of how to do this.

 #### Widget settings

 Each type of widget has its own settings.
 For example Number editors may parse minimum and maximum values, while Text editors can support value formats or length constraints.

-You can use `component.settings` to pass any information to your custom widget using the [`SearchWidgetSettings`](../../lib/content-services/search/search-widget-settings.interface.ts) interface:
+You can use `component.settings` to pass any information to a widget using the [`SearchWidgetSettings`](../../lib/content-services/search/search-widget-settings.interface.ts) interface:

 ```ts